 Bugibba's strength is location.
-Of the most popular destinations in the country, the best beaches in Malta are closest to Bugibba, about 7-12 kilometers away.
-And the Cirkewwa port, which is the port to both Gozo and Comino is only 15 kilometres away.
+The best beaches in Malta are only 7-12 kilometers away from.
+The Cirkewwa port, which is the port to both Gozo and Comino is only 15 kilometres away.

 Where to stay